J-Mojica/Home-Depot-Semantic-Segmentation/README.md

 Maninis, K.-K. et al. (2018) “Deep Extreme Cut: From extreme points to object segmentation,” 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition [Preprint].
 Available at: https://doi.org/10.1109/cvpr.2018.00071.

-## Milestone 4
+## Milestone 4: Semantic segmentation
-To perform the segmentation on our custom dataset, we used the [Detectron2](https://github.com/facebookresearch/detectron2) framework.
+To perform semantic segmentation on our custom dataset, we used the [Detectron2](https://github.com/facebookresearch/detectron2) framework.
 We used a model pretrained on the MS COCO dataset implemented within Detectron2.
 The model used for the segmentation is a model similar to This is similar to the setting used in the